dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 ## Design Proposal

-The `Dataset` class provides the main interface for creating and transforming datasets.
-A dataset represents a sequence of elements, where each element is a collection of tensor components.
+The `Dataset` class represents a sequence of elements which can be iterated over and transformed.
+Each element is a list of "output" operands, represented by the type `List<Output<?>>`.

+Note: An `Output` is a symbolic handle to a tensor produced by a TensorFlow op.
+In graph mode, `Output` objects will not have a concrete `Tensor` value unless all dependent operations are run in a `Session` (this is done "in-real-time" in eager mode).

 ### Construction

-Datasets can be constructed either directoy from a data source (e.g. a list of tensors representing the components of the dataset), or as a transformation on an existing dataset.
+Datasets can be constructed either directly from a data source (e.g. a list of tensors representing the components of the dataset), or as a transformation on an existing dataset.

 #### From Data Source

 To construct a dataset from a list of tensor components, use `Dataset.fromTensorSlices( ... )`.
-For example, say we are working with a standard feature-label dataset consisting of 4 elements.
+For example, say we are working with a standard feature/label dataset which has 4 elements.

 ```java
 float[][] features = new float[][] {